 Construction of new submarine fiber optic cable will bring Europe and Latin America closer together

 The green light has been given for the construction of a submarine fiber optic cable for data transmission that will directly connect Europe and Latin America.
-This intercontinental cable, named EllaLink, will connect the ground stations of Sines, in Portugal, and Fortaleza, in Brazil.
+This intercontinental cable, named EllaLink, will connect the terrestrial stations of Sines, in Portugal, and Fortaleza, in Brazil.
 With the final agreement between EllaLink and Alcatel Submarine Networks (ASN), construction is expected to begin in early 2019.

 The first phase of the work involves analyzing the ocean floor to define the route of the submarine cable and manufacturing the necessary materials.
 The first data transmission via the new cable is scheduled for the end of 2020.